FAQ • Frequently asked questions

 SHORT ANSWER: Using they/them/theirs (or other gender non-specific words) instead of he/him/his or she/her/hers.

 The issue of pronouns for gender non-binary people is important.
-It can also be confusing for the general population.
+It can also be confusing for some people.

 American culture has traditionally seen gender as “binary.”
 In other words, believing that there are only two choices: male or female.
 Many people feel strongly that neither of these labels applies to them.
 Such people often identify as “gender non-binary.”
 This means that they do not see themselves exclusively as either male or female.
 (See “gender non-conforming” in the definitions section.)